liam2/liam2/doc/usersguide/source/processes.rst

 ------------
 (one2many links)

-- link.count([filter]) - counts the number of related individuals
+- link.count([filter][, weights]) - counts the number of related individuals
-- link.sum(expr[, filter]) - compute the sum of an expression over the related individuals
+- link.sum(expr[, filter][, weights]) - compute the sum of an expression over the related individuals
-- link.avg(expr[, filter]) - compute the average of an expression over the related individuals
+- link.avg(expr[, filter][, weights]) - compute the average of an expression over the related individuals
 - link.min(expr[, filter]) - compute the minimum of an expression over the related individuals
 - link.max(expr[, filter]) - compute the maximum of an expression over the related individuals

 *example* ::